khuy747/Digital-Hourglass-with-STM32F103C8T6/README.md

 > My project has the their own way to display MPU6050 so make sure to change the direction in the `int get_orientation_state(double Ay, double Ax)` by measuring your own status
 >
 > Another thing to take consideration is the MPU address in **mpu6051.c** file in the `if (check == 112) // 0x68 will be returned by the sensor if everything goes well
 ` line.
 If you use the authentic MPU6050, you should change 112 to 0x68.
+(And if not, check the

+## Project Structure
+`Code_STM32` : The STM32 Code

+`Demo_video`: The video i use this code to run in my hardware

+`Schematic`: The way i connect all the material

 ## How to use?
+1. Clone this repo
+2. Open STM32CubeIDE and click **File>Import**
+3. Check the configuration in the `.ioc` file
+4. Compile and run